 Spring cleaning doesn’t only pertain to attics, garages, or other places around the home.
-As temperatures warm, spring is an opportune time to clean your GMC inside and out, and make sure it’s in prime operating condition for the months leading into summer.
+As temperatures warm, spring is a great time to clean your GMC inside and out and make sure it’s in prime condition for summer.
 Here are a few things to consider:

-If you do wash your GMC yourself, choose a proper soap that’s specially formulated for use on automotive paint.
-While it might be tempting to just grab the dish soap lurking under the kitchen sink, you shouldn’t – it’s formulated to cut tough grease, and easily removes the thin layer of wax on your car, diminishing its protection.
+If you do wash your GMC yourself, choose a soap that’s specially formulated for use on automotive paint.
+While it might be tempting to just grab the dish soap under the kitchen sink, you shouldn’t – it’s formulated to cut tough grease and will easily remove the thin layer of wax on your car, diminishing its protection.
 Also, never use petroleum-based, acidic, or abrasive cleaning agents as they can damage paint, metal and plastic parts, and never-ever use a pressure washer as it can remove paint and decals.

-Additionally, ensure any towel or rag to wipe the vehicle’s body if it has been used to wipe down tires or wheels.
-Rags used on wheels and tires can pick up road grit and small stones, which could then scratch the clearcoat finish if rubbed over paint.
-Likewise, consider using the “two bucket method” – i.e. one bucket with water for rinsing your wash mitt, and another with soapy water for soaking – in order to reduce the chance of dirt/ debris making its mark on the paint.
+Additionally, do not use a towel or rag to wipe the vehicle’s body if it has been used to wipe down the tires or wheels.
+Rags used on wheels and tires can pick up road grit and small stones, which can scratch the clearcoat finish.
+Consider using the “two bucket method” – i.e., one bucket with water for rinsing your wash mitt and another with soapy water for washing – to reduce the chance of debris making its mark on the paint.

-2. Apply a Fresh Coat of Wax: Your new GMC comes with a tough, durable finish that uses the latest in automotive paint technology, but a quality car wax applied occasionally by hand can help to remove residue from the paint finish and keep it looking its best.
-Spring and fall are good times to do this.
-Hand-applied liquid or paste wax is best—save the spray waxes for in-between detailing.
-Always apply wax and buff it off in the shade or out of direct sunlight in order to prevent paint damage.
+2. When to Wax: Your new GMC comes with a tough, durable finish that uses the latest in paint technology, but a quality car wax applied occasionally by hand can help to remove residue from the paint finish and keep it looking its best.
+Always apply the wax and buff it off in the shade or out of direct sunlight in order to prevent paint damage.

-4. Check Your Tires: since you’re already likely scrubbing your GMC’s wheels to a bright sheen as part of its exterior cleaning, why not take an extra minute to look over your tires?
-In addition to making sure each tire is properly inflated to the pressures listed on the tire inflation label located on the driver’s doorjamb, look over your tires to ensure they’re in sound condition.
-Check to make sure you have sufficient tread depth, and if you notice any cracks or any unusual bulge in the sidewall, your tire may need replacement.
+4. Check Your Tires: In addition to making sure each tire is properly inflated to the pressures listed on the tire inflation label located on the driver’s door jamb, look over your tires to ensure they’re in sound condition.
+Check to make sure you have sufficient tread depth, and if you notice any cracks or bulges in the sidewall, your tire may need replacement.
 Also, using petroleum-based tire dressing products on the vehicle may damage the paint finish and/or wheels.
 Always wipe off any overspray from painted surfaces.

-5. Replace Wiper Blades: A blade’s natural rubber deteriorates after about 6 months, and exposure to the elements (ice, salt, and direct sunlight) cause blades to wear.
-This is why it’s recommended that you replace your blades on a semiannual basis.
+5. Replace Wiper Blades: A blade’s natural rubber deteriorates over time due to exposure to the elements (ice, salt, and direct sunlight).
+This is why it’s recommended that you check your blades regularly.
 When you take your GMC to your dealer to be serviced, the Certified Service technician should check your windshield wipers and rear wiper blades as part of the Multi-Point Vehicle Inspection.
 They can recommend the right blades for your vehicle and install them for you.